Understand MTA-STS (Strict Transport Security for SMTP)

 The problem: STARTTLS is optional

 When two mail servers talk to each other, they use SMTP.
-The connection starts unencrypted, and then the sending server asks "Do you support TLS?"
+The connection starts unencrypted.
+The sending server asks "Do you support TLS?"
 If the receiving server says yes, they upgrade to an encrypted connection.
 This is STARTTLS.

-The problem is that STARTTLS is opportunistic.
-If anything goes wrong, the sending server shrugs and delivers the email in plain text.
+The problem: STARTTLS is opportunistic.
+If anything goes wrong, the sending server delivers the email in plain text.
 This creates two attack vectors:

 Downgrade attack